Changing How We Model Value in Health Care

 A new approach is needed: a transparent and open-source system for estimating the value of medical technologies in a way that centers on the patient, allows for a broad range of perspectives, incorporates the latest available evidence, and considers the full range of scientifically defensible approaches.

-The Open-Source Value Project is that approach.
+The Open-Source Value Platform is that approach.

-How does the Open-Source Value Project work?
+How does the Open-Source Value Platform work?